patrickmmartin/pith-writings/dao_of_scratch/article.md

 Even more impressively: the Old Scratch 1.x desktop version, has a similar _single step_, which illuminates the currently running block!
 Clearly this was too mind-blowing and is no longer available in the current version.

-## A List of Additional  Good Points
+# A List of Additional Good Points

 There's a raft of features: `Good Points 13-21:`

 Logo like Sprite Primitives, Code Blocks, Message Passing, Composable Mathematical Operations, Sprite Cloning, Entry Prompts, Text Messages, Pen operations, Sound.
 The latter are in my personal order of appreciation.
 A feature worth mentioning is _Message Passing_ , which allows broadcasts of user defined messages to all items on a stage

-# Supported Development Styles
+## Supported Development Styles
 So, the possibilities are limitless, but there is a definite set of approaches that practitioners will work through.

-## Basic: Sprites, Backdrops, Costumes
+### Basic: Sprites, Backdrops, Costumes
  Coupled with setting some properties, the  bounce / direction / touching colour capabilities allow treating the visual stage as a mini engine with some rudimentary support for using the stage as a dressed "set".

-## Advanced: Explicit Positioning / Drawing
+### Advanced: Explicit Positioning / Drawing
 To move onto to more dynamic generation of content, it is possible to use explicit positioning, and the use of pens to craft abritrary shapes.

 ## Immediacy
 This goes to the kind of benefits mentioned in the kind of thing Brett Victor talks about in http://worrydream.com/#!/InventingOnPrinciple
 I still think about the impression that talk had on me.
-It’s not quite possible to reproduce that talk right now in Scratch, but the immediacy of the run – change – run loop is still very impressive.
+It’s not quite possible to reproduce that talk right now in Scratch, but the immediacy of the run – change – run loop is still very forceful.

 ## Accessibility
 Why haven't I mentioned _entirely free to use_ yet?
 If you care about diversity and granting access to self improvement to all then this is huge.